top of page

 DO, MRO(F), RPT

 Jean-Pierre Barral is a Diplomate of Osteopathy, a Member of the Registre des Ostéopathes de France, and a Physical Therapist.
 He is the Developer of the manual therapy he calls Visceral Manipulation (VM).
 Through his clinical work with thousands of patients, he created this modality based on organ-specific fascial mobilization.
 And through work in a dissection lab, he was able to experiment with VM techniques and see the internal effects of the manipulations.
-He served as Chairman of the International College of Osteopathy at St. Etienne, France.
-He was also on the faculty of Médecine de Paris Nord - Université Paris Nord.
-While on faculty, he was the Chief of the Visceral Manipulation Department—the first time in the world that a VM therapist was part of a medical faculty.

 Based on his later clinical work, Jean-Pierre Barral developed additional modalities—Visceral Vascular Manipulation, Nerve Manipulation, and New Manual Articular Approach—in collaboration with Alain Croibier, D.O.